 She continues, “Also, different mothers have different storage capacities.
 A mother with a smaller storage capacity will need her baby to feed more often (which they will naturally do if fed according to need) to make sure her baby gets enough.
 Whereas a mother with a bigger storage capacity may not need to feed as often to ensure her baby gets enough.
 Scheduled feeding or doing things to make a baby sleep longer when they are not naturally ready to, doesn’t take individual mothers’ storage capacities into account.”

-For mothers whose goal is to exclusively breastfeed their baby should consult with a lactation consultant (ideally an IBCLC), breastfeeding counsellor or breastfeeding support line before following the Babywise program.
+For mothers whose goal is to exclusively breastfeed their baby should consult with a lactation consultant (ideally an IBCLC), breastfeeding counselor, or breastfeeding support line before following the Babywise program.